 applies best-value principles.

+Note: Irlen lenses are not an approved purchase at this time.

 …

 C-703-24: Prescription Drugs and Medical Supplies

 VR purchases medication that is prescribed to treat a specific diagnosis or condition for no more than three months.
 For any additional medication purchases an approval of the VR Supervisor must be entered into RHW.
 VR is the payer of last resort.